 Credit Union Overview

-America First Credit Union (NCUA Charter # 24694) has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 9.96% (excellent) based on December 31, 2015 data.
-In the past year, America First CU has increased its total deposits by $687.52 Million, an excellent annual growth rate of 12.29%.
-Please refer to our financial overview of America First Credit Union for more details.
+America First Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 8.27% (excellent) based on December 31, 2016 data.
+In the past year, America First CU has increased its total deposits by $923.78 million, an excellent annual growth rate of 14.86%.
+Please refer to our financial overview of America First Credit Union (NCUA Charter # 24694) for more details.

 America First Credit Union was founded in 1939 as the Fort Douglas Civilian Employees Credit Union.
-(Closed in 1991, Fort Douglas was originally established in 1862 about three miles east of Salt Lake City to protect the Central Overland Route telegraph lines and mail route.)
+(Closed in 1991, Fort Douglas was originally established in 1862, about three miles east of Salt Lake City, to protect the Central Overland Route telegraph lines and mail route.)
 The Credit Union’s first home was a small office in Fort Douglas that was only open for 30 minutes every Friday afternoon.
-In 1939, membership and total assets were 79 and $788, respectively; more than 75 years later, the membership has grown to over 734,700, with assets in excess of $7.1 Billion
+In 1939, membership and total assets were 79 and $788, respectively; more than 75 years later, the membership has grown to nearly 819,000, with assets in excess of $8.2 billion

 How the Certificate Compares

-When compared to the 168 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available to residents of the greater Salt Lake City area, America First Credit Union’s various 60-Month Certificates currently rank fourth.
+When compared to the 233 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available with the FOM, all of America First Credit Union’s 60-Month Certificates APY currently ranks second.